Skip to content

 Part of Château Wedding Venues in France

 The Dordogne, known historically as the Périgord, is one of the great château regions of France.
 Its limestone valleys carry more than a thousand fortified houses and country estates, from medieval keeps above the river to 18th and 19th-century residences set in parkland.
-We list 11 châteaux across the four corners of the department, around Bergerac and the wine country, Sarlat and the Dordogne valley, Périgueux and the north, and the south toward Souillac.
-Each is offered for full sole use across a wedding weekend.
-Seated capacity runs from 90 to 390 guests, and on-site sleeping covers 22 to 120 of the wedding party.
+Our selection reaches into all four corners of the department, from the Bergerac wine country to the Sarlat valley and the estates of the northern Périgord, set out area by area in the comparison table below.
+Each estate is offered for full sole use across a wedding weekend, with on-site sleeping for the wedding party and capacity that runs from intimate gatherings to several hundred guests.

 Editor's Tip